MENÚ

 Our Team

-Laura Zommer - Co-founder and CEO- ([email protected])
+Laura Zommer.
+Co-founder and CEO. ([email protected])

 Clara Jiménez Cruz.
 Co-founder. ([email protected])

-Tamoa Calzadilla - Editor in Chief- Miami, USA ([email protected])
+Tamoa Calzadilla.
+Editor in Chief.
+Miami, USA ([email protected])

-Calzadilla is the Editor in Chief of Factchequeado and 2023-24 Reynolds Journalism Institute Fellow.
+She is, also, 2023-24 Reynolds Journalism Institute Fellow.
 In 2022, Calzadilla was recognized on the Forbes list of the 100 Most Creative People in Business.
 She was the former director of elDetector, the fact-checking platform for Univision Noticias (the first Spanish-language fact-checking platform created in the U.S.), leading live, digital/TV fact-checking coverage.
 She also developed partnerships with other media organizations and universities to combat disinformation that primarily affects Latinos.
 She was part of a Pulitzer Prize Finalist team for her collaborative work in #FinCenfiles (2021) on corrupt Venezuelans and international banking, led by the International Consortium of Investigative Journalists (ICIJ).
 She was also part of the investigative team that produced the Panama Papers (ICIJ, 2016).
 She received a special citation for the Maria Moors Cabot Award, from Columbia University, and was awarded the Gabriel García Márquez Prize and the IPYS Venezuela AWARD for Best Research, together with the team she led in Venezuela in 2014.
 She was also the winner of the Ipys/Transparency International Award for Best Coverage of a corruption case in Latin America and the Caribbean.

 Rafael Olavarría.
-Fact-checker.
+Politics & Migration fact-checker.
 Atlanta, USA. ([email protected]

 Rafael began his career at CNN en Español as a writer, associate producer, and breaking news anchor, among other roles.
 He then worked as a multimedia journalist at Univision Atlanta, where he led the fight against misinformation during the Covid-19 pandemic and the 2020 presidential election.
 Between 2021 and 2022 Rafael won 11 Southwest Emmy Awards, including Daily News Best Reporter both years.
 Rafael graduated with a degree in International Studies from the Central University of Venezuela in Caracas.
 He is also a guitarist, singer and songwriter, and although he has been away from the stage for years, he never misses an opportunity to participate in karaoke.